allmaps/allmaps/packages/transform/README.md

 // distortion = -0.2140907145956012
 // => At this resource location the area has slightly contracted after the transformation
 ```

+### Projections

+The (forward and backward) transformations underlying the the General GCP Transformer and GCP Transformer are map-projection agnostic: they describe a transformation for one cartesian `(x, y)` plane to another.

+If you need to deal with simple map projection situation, e.g. when you are given GCPs in a lon-lat WGS84 geographic projection but want to build a GCP Transformer to WebMercator (as a guess for the map's projection and as the projection of the viewport to render in), you could simply project your GCPs from WGS84 to WebMercator first and build a projected transformed from these projected GCPs.

+To deal with more complex general projection situations, the transform options includes optional projection functions.
+This is useful when the transformation should be computed between 'internal' projected spaces that are different then the 'source' and 'destination' spaces of the GCPs.
+These functions are `preForward`, `postForward` (`postToGeo`), `preBackward` (`preToResource`) and `postBackward`.
+When set, these are applied when reading the GCPs to form the 'internal' GCPs (`preForward` is applied to the source coordinates and `preBackward` to destination coordinates).
+They are also applied on each corresponding transform call before and after the transformation is evaluated: a `transformForward()` call thus applies `preForward`, evaluates the forward transformation, and finally applies `postForward`.

+To make this general case more concrete, here's how this is works **in the Allmaps case**.
+Allmaps uses a GCP Transformer and transforms from the 'resource' space of an image of a map to a 'projected geo' space of the viewport to render the map.
+Not only is the viewport a projected space, but it is also possible that the user knows or supposes the geographic projection in which the map is made, and that this geographic projection is different than the geographic projection of the viewport.
+In that case one wants to build a transformation between the 'resource' space of pixels and an 'internal projected geo' space of the maps geographic projection.
+When transforming to geo, one wants to first evaluate this transformation (from 'resource' to 'internal projected geo') and then apply a `postForward` projection function from 'internal projected geo' space to 'projected geo' space.

+The crucial insight here is that the map's geographic projection *can* be different then the rendered geographic projection.
+The first inspires a internal projected space to use when computing the transformation, which will assure that the transformation only takes into account the warping between these two spaces, and ideally, when our information or guess about the map's geographic projection is correct, does not account for warping due to the projections.
+The latter must be taken into account later, and handles the warping due to the difference in geographic projections.
+By doing *both within* a transformer, one can use the transformer methods to transform geometries forward or backward (or compute a resolution), and know that our geometries will be refined both by the transformation and the projection functions!

+To simplify the computation of these optional projection functions from the map's geographic projection and viewport geographic projection, use the class **Projected GCP Transformer** from the [@allmaps/project](../../packages/project/) module.

+The optional projection functions are part of the transform options to allow them to be specified not just at the construction of a transformer but for any transform call.
+Since they are also applied at construction when reading the GCPs, be careful when specifying such a function in a transform call.
+In a Projected GCP Transformer, the use-case for specifying a different projection in a transform call (and reusing existing the transformation!) has been implemented with care and can be used safely.

+Note: there is one other place where projections matter: the `destinationIsGeographic`/`geoIsGeographic` and `sourceIsGeographic` options should only be used when the corresponding coordinates are in lon-lat WGS84 geographic projection.
+When using these options, coordinates are considered lying on a sphere and geographic distances and midpoints are computed using great arcs (rather than using geometric distances and midpoints on a projected space).

 ### Return Type Function